Best No-Monthly-Fee Home Security Systems

 You can build out a pretty robust alarm system with Ring, but, as with the others on this list, their self-monitoring options are pretty limited.
 You’ll be able to receive notifications on your phone and remotely arm and disarm the system from it.
 You’ll be able to watch live video if you have cameras, but you won’t be able to store any recordings.

-In my opinion, a self-monitored, no-subscription Ring system is really best suited for folks who spend a lot of their time at home.
+In our opinion, a self-monitored, no-subscription Ring system is really best suited for folks who spend a lot of their time at home.
 It’s perfect for someone who works from home or a retiree who doesn’t like to go out too much.
+But then, we can say the same about other options on this list.
+None of them offer free cloud storage for videos, so you’ll have to be very hands-on in checking camera feeds as alerts roll in.

 >> Learn More: Best Alarm Systems for Seniors